1213.05(b)(ii)(B) Prepositional Phrases

-Example 1: MANGOS FOR THE EARTH for “fresh mangos”
+Example 1: MANGOES FOR THE EARTH for "fresh mangoes"

-The preposition FOR joins THE EARTH with MANGOS, indicating a relationship between the wording.
-MANGOS is not separable because the prepositional phrase modifying it brings all the wording in the mark together to convey something more than the individual components.
-No disclaimer of MANGOS is required.
+The preposition FOR joins THE EARTH with MANGOES, indicating a relationship between the wording.
+MANGOES is not separable because the prepositional phrase modifying it brings all the wording in the mark together to convey something more than the individual components.
+No disclaimer of MANGOES is required.

 Example 2: A DAY OF HOPE FOR HEART DISEASE for "conducting workshops relating to heart disease"